briantliao/kinase/README.md

 # Kinase: A Lecture Series to 10 Min Mini-Lecture Processing Pipeline

 ## Overview
-The aim of this design document is to outline a robust and scalable pipeline for processing a list of YouTube videos.
+This outline a robust and scalable pipeline for processing a list of YouTube videos.
 This includes downloading videos, segmenting them, converting to audio, generating text transcripts, and renaming and uploading these segments back to YouTube.

 ## Dependencies